MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 > - **Use the same host name on Front Door and origin servers**.
 To ensure that cookies or redirect URLs work properly,preserve the original HTTP host name when using a reverse proxy, such as a load balancer, in front of a web application.
 >
 > - **Implement the health endpoint monitoring pattern**.
 Your **application should expose health endpoints**, which  aggregate the state of the critical services and dependencies needed to serve requests.
 Front Door health probes can then use the endpoint to detect health of the origin servers.
 For more information, see [Health Endpoint Monitoring pattern](/azure/architecture/patterns/health-endpoint-monitoring).
 >
+> - **Use of a Content Delivery Network (CDN) with Azure Front Door** helps increase reliability by load balancing internet traffic, using intelligent failover, and by maintaining servers across many data centers.
+Azure Front Door CDN has hundreds of edge locations and can also help withstand Distributed Denial of Service (DDOS) attacks, which ultimately impacts reliability.
+>
 > - **Don't centralize Front Door within an organization**.
 Central instances are shared among workloads.
 That centralized approach might not factor the reliability concerns specific to your use case.